Superconducting order parameter in aperiodic binary systems: Results and discussions

-However, the basic patterns of the OP profiles in the $2$D systems are very similar to those in $1$D. The corresponding schematic diagram of $2$D QCs at the parameter regime $t_A<t_B$ is shown in Fig.~\ref {2DQC} for both the GFQC and non-GFQC.
-We consider the vertical hopping term $t_v$ equal to the lower hopping.
+However, the basic patterns of the OP profiles in the $2$D systems are very similar to those in $1$D. The corresponding schematic diagram of $2$D structures at the parameter regime $t_A<t_B$ is shown in Fig.~\ref {2DQC} for all ABS.
+We consider the vertical hopping term $t_v$ equal to the lower hopping of the binary systems.
 As discussed in $1$D case, here also the $\alpha$ sites contain the highest magnitude of OP.
-The corresponding sites are marked by green color as shown in Fig.~\ref{2DQC}(a-g) for $2$D Fibonacci, Silver-mean, Bronze-mean, Copper-mean, Nickel-mean, Thue-Morse, and Period-doubling QCs respectively.
+The corresponding sites are marked by green color as shown in Fig.~\ref{2DQC}(a-g) for $2$D Fibonacci, Silver-mean, Bronze-mean QPSs, and Copper-mean, Nickel-mean, Thue-Morse, and Period-doubling ABSs respectively.
 Additionally, as seen in $1$D case, here also the $\gamma$ sites in $\gamma-\beta-\gamma$ exhibit finite OP amplitudes.
-It is also true for $2$D Copper-mean and Thue-Morse QCs as demonstrated in Fig.~\ref{2DQC}(d) and (f), by yellow color.
+It is also true for $2$D Copper-mean and Thue-Morse ABSs as demonstrated in Fig.~\ref{2DQC}(d) and (f), by yellow color.
+We also compare our results with the corresponding $2$D periodic lattice considering both the higher (black dots) and the lower (red dots) hoppings setting two extreme limits for the OP amplitudes.
+We observe that the deviations of the higher branch of the OP for the Fibonacci, Silver-mean and Bronze-mean are much smaller than that of the upper periodic limit.
+However, the scenario changes with the change in the parameter regime.
+It is similar to what we find in the $1$D case.